-Kristen Strezo is a fighter, a social justice advocate, a single mom, a former punk rock singer, a co-chair of the Somerville Commission for Women, a journalist and a proud Somerville resident.
-She has always been grateful for the sacrifices her family made to give her a better life and it has lead her to serve her community.
-Running for Councilor at Large in Somerville is the next step in Kristen’s service.
+Kristen Strezo is a fighter, social justice advocate, single mom, former punk rock singer, former co-chair of the Somerville Commission for Women, journalist and proud Somerville resident.
+She has always been grateful for the sacrifices her family made to give her a better life, which fuels her deep commitment to community service.
+She’s proud to represent Somerville as a Councilor-at-Large.

-Kristen viewed her move to Somerville as transformative and part of her daily inspiration.
+Kristen moved to Somerville shortly after her son was born, a change she views as transformative and inspirational.
 “I felt instantly at home in Somerville,” she said, “I made friends with my librarians, my neighbors, the business owners in my community.
-I knew Somerville is where I wanted my children to grow.”
-She quickly became active in local issues and applied to serve as a commissioner of the Somerville Commission for Women (SCW).
-She was unanimously elected SCW co-chair.
-During her tenure, she pushed for a better Somerville for all: examining barriers to women’s health, driving for financial stability and advocating for policy changes that benefited Somerville women and children.
+I knew Somerville was where I wanted my children to grow.”
+She quickly became active in local issues, and was unanimously elected co-chair of the Somerville Commission for Women.
+During her tenure, she pushed for a better Somerville for all: examining barriers to women’s health, driving for financial stability and advocating for policy changes that benefited Somerville’s women and children.